eldre/eldre-academic/content/event/Talk_2019_CIRSIP/index.md

 event: "1st International Congress on Industrial Harbour Scientific Research"
 event_url: https://www.cirsip.ca
 location: "Sept-Îles, Canada"
-summary: "Presentation of the results obtained for chapter 1 of my PhD thesis, which have been presented in the book 'Observatoire de la Baie de Sept-Îles'.
-I was invited to give this talk by the organizers. (presentation in French)"
+summary: "Presentation of the results obtained for Chapter 1 of my PhD thesis, which have been presented in the book 'Observatoire de la Baie de Sept-Îles'.
+I was invited to give this talk by the organizers. [talk in French]"
 abstract: ""

 # Talk start and end times.